Vibrating structure gyroscope: Tuning fork gyroscope

 This type of gyroscope uses a pair of test masses driven to resonance.
 Their displacement from the plane of oscillation is measured to produce a signal related to the system's rate of rotation.

-Frederick William Meredith registered a patent for such a device in 1942 while working at the Royal Aircraft Establishment.
-Further development was carried out at the RAE in 1958 by G. H. Hunt and A. E. W. Hobbs, who demonstrated drift of less than 1°/h or (2.78×10^-4)°/s.
+Frederick William Meredith registered a patent for such a device in 1942 while working at the Royal Aircraft Establishment (RAE).
+Further development was carried out at the RAE in 1958 by G. H. Hunt and A. E. W. Hobbs, who demonstrated drift of less than one degree per hour, or (2.78×10^-4)°/s.

-Modern variants of tactical gyros use doubled tuning forks such as those produced by American manufacturer Systron Donner in California and French manufacturer Safran Electronics & Defense / Safran Group.
+Modern variants of tactical gyroscopes use doubled tuning forks such as those produced by American manufacturer Systron Donner in California and French manufacturer Safran.

 Wine-glass resonator

 Also called a hemispherical resonator gyroscope or HRG, a wine-glass resonator uses a thin solid-state hemisphere anchored by a thick stem.
 The hemisphere with its stem is driven to flexural resonance and the nodal points are measured to detect rotation.
-There are two basic variants of such a system: one based on a rate regime of operation ("force-to-rebalance mode") and another variant based on an integrating regime of operation ("whole-angle mode").
+There are two basic variants of such a system: one based on a rate regime of operation (force-to-rebalance mode) and another variant based on an integrating regime of operation (whole-angle mode).
 Usually, the latter one is used in combination with a controlled parametric excitation.
 It is possible to use both regimes with the same hardware, which is a feature unique to these gyroscopes.

-For a single-piece design (i.e., the hemispherical cup and stem(s) form a monolithic part) made from high-purity quartz glass, it is possible to reach a Q-factor greater than 30-50 million in vacuum, so the corresponding random walks are extremely low.
+For a single-piece design (i.e., the hemispherical cup and stem(s) form a monolithic part) made from high-purity quartz glass, it is possible to reach a Q factor greater than 30–50 million in vacuum, so the corresponding random walks are extremely low.
 The Q is limited by the coating, an extremely thin film of gold or platinum, and by fixture losses.
 Such resonators have to be fine-tuned by ion-beam micro-erosion of the glass or by laser ablation.
 Engineers and researchers in several countries have been working on further improvements of these sophisticated state-of-art technologies.

-Safran and Northrop Grumman are the major manufacturers of HRG.
+Safran and Northrop Grumman are major manufacturers of HRGs.